BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 3. Run Xavier Evaluation application from Xcode IDE.
 4. Once Xavier Evaluation application is running on the iPhone.
 You should see the following screen:
 5. Click &quot;Start&quot; button to initiate the MRZ capturing process.
 The capturing screen should display as below:
+6. Xavier is now capable of running in portrait orientation (Figure 11).
+Refer to the integration section for more details on how to utilzie this mode.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Xavier Evaluation SDK Application  (Figure 5)**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Main Screen](./readme_images/main_screen.jpg)